serena-aneli/RECOMBULATOR-X/docs/3_usage.md

 optional arguments:
   -h, --help            show this help message and exit --mutation-rates MUT-RATE [MUT-RATE ...]
-  --estimate-mutation-rates {no,one,all}
+                        mutation rates used in the estimation, either as fixed or as starting point in the optimization depending on the value of the --estimate-mutation-rates option.
+If not
+                        given the rates are set to 0.001 for all markers --estimate-mutation-rates {no,one,all}
+                        controls the estimation of the mutation
+                        rates.
+With "no" the mutation rates are not estimated, with "one" the same rate is estimated for all markers, with "all" a separate estimation rate is estimated for
+                        each marker.
+Defaults to "no"
 ```

 Its basic usage consists in estimating just recombination rate and using the default single value for mutation rate (0.001).